re-search/DocProduct/README.md

 ## How we built it

-As a group of friends with diverse backgrounds ranging from broke undergrads doing Kaggle to top NLP researchers working at Google, we drew inspiration for our design from various different areas of machine learning.
-By combining the power of [attention transformer architectures](https://arxiv.org/abs/1706.03762), [latent vector search](https://github.com/facebookresearch/faiss), and [generative pre-training](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), we were able to come up with a novel solution to a difficult problem that at first seemed like a herculean challenge.
+As a group of friends with diverse backgrounds ranging from broke undergrads to top-tier NLP researchers, we drew inspiration for our design from various different areas of machine learning.
+By combining the power of [attention transformer architectures](https://arxiv.org/abs/1706.03762), [latent vector search](https://github.com/facebookresearch/faiss), and [generative pre-training](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), we were able to come up with a novel solution to a difficult problem that at first seemed like a herculean task.

 <div style="text-align:center"><img src="https://i.imgur.com/wzWt039.png" /></div>

+## The challenges we faced

+## What we learned

 ## What it does